 Training is approved AT for 6 hours.
 Two hours of VH monthly is typical for a one-site monitor.
 Aquatic Alliance has introduced high tech digital probes into the water quality monitoring toolbox.
 Digital probes greatly reduce the amount of time needed to perform tests of dissolved oxygen, pH, and conductivity as well as eliminate the use of toxic chemicals.
 Expansion of digital equipment and E. coli testing supplies is funded by grants and NTMN budget allocations.

-- Partner NTMN donated $1800 for purchase of digital probes and testing supplies.
+- Partner NTMN donated $1700 for purchase of E. coli bacteria supplies, digital probes and testing supplies.